monisha-max/INTELLITAX_GROUP6/README.md

 git clone https://github.com/monisha-max/INTELLITAX_GROUP6
 ```
 <br>
-Connect to your mongodb url to set up the databases<br>
+Connect to your Mongodb URL to set up the databases<br>
 open .auth>MONGO_URI
-remove the existing url and setup your MONGO_URI<be>
+Remove the existing URL and set your MONGO_URI<be>

-For creating the MongoDB URL:
+For creating the MongoDB URL:<br>
 Follow the below steps

 Sign in to MongoDB Atlas and navigate to your cluster.<br>
-Click on the "Connect" button, then choose "Connect your application."<br>
+Click the "Connect" button, then choose "Connect your application."<br>
 Copy the provided connection string, replacing <password> with your database user's password.<br>

 # Running the application

-### Open 3 terminals in your code editor
+### Open three terminals in your code editor

-Terminal 1: Setting up main functionalities - Before running the below mentioned commands on terminal-1, install nodejs from official website of nodejs.
+Terminal 1: Setting up main functionalities—Before running the below-mentioned commands on terminal-1, install nodejs from the official website of nodejs.

 ```sh
 npm uninstall bcrypt